altrabits/AB_Documents/Blog/Blog.md

+### Online Build v2.3.0 - Bilboa

+Online, our latest GUI build _2.3.0 - Bilboa_!
+IceCast and ShoutCast live radio messages parsing.
+Update your firmware now to benefit from our new feature and keep informed about what you're listening to.
+[contact form](https://altrabits.com/contact-us) for your feedback and requests.

 ### Online Build v2.2.1 - Seville

 Online, our latest GUI build _2.2.1 - Seville_ that enables announcement upload.
 We offer **5 MB free storage space** per account to allow our customers to test the beta playback announcement schedule.
 Please keep in contact with us using the [contact form](https://altrabits.com/contact-us) for your feedback and requests.